Abortion in Colombia: Legislation (2015–current)

 In November 2015, Attorney General Eduardo Montealegre announced that he would send a bill to Congress legalizing abortion on request in the first 12 weeks of pregnancy.
-The Minister of Health, Alejandro Gaviria, supports legalizing abortion but said that Montealegre's bill was not the most suitable mechanism to do so, claiming instead that the obstacles are not legal but rather disinformation and cultural factors.
+The Minister of Health, Alejandro Gaviria, supported legalizing abortion but said that Montealegre's bill was not the most suitable mechanism to do so, claiming instead that the obstacles were not legal but rather disinformation and cultural factors.

 On March 14, 2020 the Colombian Constitutional Court issued a decision regarding a claim received against the current law which requested a complete ban on abortions.
 The claim argued that abortion was unconstitutional and limited the rights of the unborn.
 The Court ruled against banning all abortions, upholding the current requirements for the procedure.

 Abortion in Colombia has been historically severely restricted, with the laws being loosened in 2006 and 2009 (before 2006 Colombia was one of few countries in the world to have a complete ban on abortion); and in 2022 abortion on request was legalized to the 24th week of pregnancy, by a ruling of the Constitutional Court on February 21, 2022.
 Up until that point, women who had abortions in this largely Catholic nation faced sentences ranging from 16 to 54 months in prison.
 According to this decision, women may obtain an abortion up until the sixth month of pregnancy for any reason.
 A 2006 court decision that also allowed doctors to refuse to perform abortions based on personal beliefs stated that this was previously only permitted in cases of rape, if the mother's health was in danger, or if the fetus had an untreatable malformation.